 Bruges is very different, and that difference goes beyond the obvious fact that the Bilbao photographs are of a modern building whereas the Bruges subjects are buildings centuries older.
 Its also the case that for this photographer there was one thing to occupy me in Bilbao ( though it's indeed a very fine thing) whereas in Bruges there's an entire large historic centre with a broad range of buildings and views to cover.

 My first visit to Bruges was well over fifty years ago with a school party en route to southern Holland.
-I've been maybe ten times since, and It hasn't changed markedly since, and though all the photographs here date from early 2019, they could have been made at any point in my lifetime without looking materially different.
+I've been maybe ten times since, and the city hasn't changed markedly in that period.
+Though all the photographs here date from early 2019, they could have been made at any point in my lifetime without looking materially different.
 Ok there are touristy streets now, but there were the same touristy streets then too.

 So two very different sets of pictures, though both were equally enjoyable to compile.